Unreal Engine 4/5 Scripting System

 - You can execute

-into the submodule directory for that dependency and executegit checkout <branch name or commit>
+cdinto the submodule directory for that dependency and executegit checkout <branch name or commit>.
+The main dependency you might want to update from time to time isdeps/first/Unreal.

 Credits